lindermanlab/S5/README.md

 challenging versions of synthetic in-context learning tasks (e.g. associative recall with 131K length sequences and vocab size of 30).
 Hyena showed strong attention-free performance and the ability to match perplexity and downstream performance of Transformers when trained on The Pile.
 A disadvantage of Hyena's implicit convolutions is that it loses the recurrent formulations (and fast autoregressive generation) that SSM methods such as S4/S5 provide.

-Are the implicitly parameterized convolutions necessary and are SSM methods really not expressive enough?
-We were curious, so we simply replaced the Hyena implicit convolution filters with S5 SSMs.
+Are the implicitly parameterized convolutions necessary and are SSM methods not expressive enough?
+We were curious how S5 would do in this setting, so we simply replaced the Hyena implicit convolution filters with S5 SSMs.
 We will refer to this as Hyena-S5 since we used the exact Hyena operator implementation (ported into JAX) and simply replaced the implicitly parameterized convolutions.
 However, we also note that when only order 2 operators are used (as we do here), this is essentially H3, but with S5 used instead of S4D (and a short convolution instead of H3's shift matrix).